dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ### 📊 ONNX Runtime on TensorRT
 Similar to the CUDA provider, we have the TensorRT provider on ONNX Runtime.
 This lets us run the model using the TensorRT high performance inference engine by NVIDIA.

+From the [compatibility matrix](https://onnxruntime.ai/docs/execution-providers/TensorRT-ExecutionProvider.html#requirements), we can see that `onnxruntime-gpu==1.19.2` is compatible with TensorRT 10.1.0.

 To use the TensorRT provider, you need to have TensorRT installed on your system.